renantatsuo/apps-reviews/web/README.md

 ## Features

+- **App Management**: Browse and select from monitored apps with thumbnails and names
-- **App Search**: Search for apps using their Apple App Store ID
+- **Add New Apps**: Add apps to monitor by Apple App Store ID through the web interface
-- **Real-time Reviews**: Display recent reviews from the last 48 hours
+- **Real-time Reviews**: Display recent reviews from the last 48 hours for selected apps
 - **Rating Display**: Visual star ratings with numeric scores
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Error Handling**: Graceful error states with retry functionality